VinayKumarBM/playwright-sample-project/README.md

 - Generates Playwright's HTML Report, Allure Report & JUnit Report in HTML format for each exaction.
 - Allure & Playwright report including snapshots and video in case of test failure.
 - Test execution logs are captured in the log file.
+- You Can execute local tests in Playwright's UI Mode, that comes with a built-in watch mode.
+Which helps in running and debuging of tests.
 - All the playwright related config is controlled by playwright config file.
 - Environment variables can be modified at runtime and its controlled by .env file.
 - Easy and simple integration to CI/CD tools like Jenkins.